peng8wang/L1-PCA-PAMe/README.md

 This package contains 2 experimental tests to output the results in the paper:

-* In the folder named phase-transition, we conduct the experiment of phase transition to test recovery performance and running time of our proposed PPM and compare it with SDP-based method in Amini et al. (2018), the spectral clustering (SC) method in Su et al. (2019), and the local penalized ML estimation (PMLE) method in Gao et al. (2017).
+* In the folder named convergence-performance, we conduct the experiment to investigate the convergence performance of the proposed method on synthetic and real data sets.
+We also compare it with the standard PAM, the inertial PAM (iPAM) in Pock & Sabach (2016), and the Gauss-Seidel type inertial PAM (GS-iPAM) in Gao et al. (2019).
   - demo_phase_transition.m: Output the recovery performance and running time of above methods
   - PPM.m: Implement our method in Algorithm 1
   - PMLE.m: Implement the local penalized ML estimation method in Gao et al. (2017)